-Most depression glass pieces can be purchased or sold for anything between $10 and $100, with rarer pieces selling for $100-$250.
+Most Depression Glass pieces can be purchased or sold for anything between $10 to $25, with rarer pieces selling for $100-$250.
 The actual price of the depression glass piece depends on its color, condition, and rarity.
 Collectors can get depression glass sets for around $300-$500, with rarer color or pattern sets being priced between $1000-$1500.

 Many depression glass pieces are valued by collectors.
 Keep reading to learn more about depression glass and how much it is worth.

 In the early 1900s, fine china was all the rage.
 These glass dishes were so popular that governments paid potters to start making it.
 Unfortunately, when the Great Depression hit, Americans could no longer afford to purchase the expensive fine china pieces.
 With the economy crashing and the roaring twenties a fading memory, many people were left with no jobs or small incomes, therefore limiting them to the bare necessities.